baneteasnow/baneteasnow.github.io/_pages/now.md

 pageread1: 34
 #
 # 2
-booktitle2: "Love's Executioner and Other Tales of Psychotherapy"
+booktitle2: "A Year to Change Your Mind"
-bookyear2: 2010
+bookyear2: 2025
-author2: "Irvin D. Yalom"
+author2: "Lucy Maddox"
-sayfa2: 312
+sayfa2: 256
 format2: reading as a book
-pageread2: 312
+pageread2: 313
 #
 # 3
 booktitle3: "The Contrarian"